sakaki-/gentoo-on-rpi-64bit/README.md

    > I have found most SanDisk cards work fine; if you are having trouble, a good sanity check is to try writing the [standard Raspbian 32-bit image](https://www.raspberrypi.org/downloads/raspbian/) to your card, to verify that your Pi3 will boot with it, before proceeding.

 * A Raspberry Pi 3 Model B (obviously!).
 (Or, a Pi-Top, if you are using that variant of the image.)
-For simplicity, I am going to assume that you will be logging into the image (at least initally) via an (HDMI) screen and (USB) keyboard connected directly to your Pi, rather than e.g. via `ssh` (although, for completeness, it *is* possible to `ssh` in via the Ethernet interface (which has a DHCP client running), if you can determine the allocated IP address, for example from your router, or via [`nmap`](https://security.stackexchange.com/a/36200)).
+For simplicity, I am going to assume that you will be logging into the image (at least initially) via an (HDMI) screen and (USB) keyboard connected directly to your Pi, rather than e.g. via `ssh` (although, for completeness, it *is* possible to `ssh` in via the Ethernet interface (which has a DHCP client running), if you can determine the allocated IP address, for example from your router, or via [`nmap`](https://security.stackexchange.com/a/36200)).
 A [decent power supply](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=138636) is recommended.

 * A PC to decompress the image and write it to the microSD card.
 This is most easily done on a Linux machine of some sort, but it is straightforward on a Windows or Mac box too (for example, by using [Etcher](https://etcher.io), which is a nice, all-in-one cross-platform graphical tool for exactly this purpose; it's free and open-source).
 In the instructions below I'm going to assume you're using Linux.